MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/best-practices-when-updating-a-flow.md

 ---
 title: Best practices when updating a Flow
-description: This article describes best practices around updating Microsoft Flows used by PowerApps. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: This article describes best practices around updating Microsoft Flows used by Power Apps. ms.reviewer: ms.topic: troubleshooting ms.date:
 ---
 # Best practices when updating a Flow used by a Power App

-This article describes best practices around updating Microsoft Flows used by PowerApps.
+This article describes best practices around updating Microsoft Flows used by Power Apps.

 _Applies to:_ &nbsp; Power Apps
 _Original KB number:_ &nbsp; 4477072

 ## Symptoms

-After updating a Flow, calls to that Flow from PowerApps start failing.
+After updating a Flow, calls to that Flow from Power Apps start failing.

 - If a new input is added to a Flow without a Power App being updated, the Flow will fail with an error message like: